Dirac quantization and baryon intrinsic frequencies in hypersphere soliton model: Conclusions

 \section{Conclusions}

 {\arabic{section}.\arabic{equation}} In summary, we have evaluated the intrinsic pulsating frequencies of the baryons.
-To do this we have used the HSM, where we have constructed the first class Hamiltonian to quantize the hypersphere soliton, and the axial coupling constant.
-Note that the predicted value for the axial coupling constant is comparable to corresponding experimental data.
-Moreover the intrinsic frequencies of the pulsating baryons have indicated that they yield a mechanism for generating the corresponding masses of the baryons.
-The intrinsic frequency for more massive particle has been shown to be greater than that for the less massive one.
-The matter wave property and the Heisenberg uncertainty principle seem to come from these intrinsic pulsation modes.
-Note that the baryon mass genesis scheme in the extended object such as the hypersphere soliton, is different from the Higgs mechanism for the point particle mass generation.
-Finally it is interesting to note that the charge radii are comparable to the radius $\lambda_{B}$ of hypersphere.
-For instance we find that $\langle r^{2}\rangle^{1/2}_{M,p}=\sqrt{\frac{5}{6}}\lambda_{B}=0.91~\lambda_{B}$.
+To do this, we have exploited the HSM, where we have constructed the first class Hamiltonian to quantize the hypersphere soliton.
+Next, we have evaluated the baryon physical quantities such as baryon mases, magnetic moments, charge radii and axial coupling constant, in Predictions I and II in Table I. These predictions are much better than those in Prediction III which exploits the standard Skyrmion model.
+In particular, the charge radii in Prediction I are in good agreement with the corresponding experimental data.
+Finally, the intrinsic frequency for more massive particle has been shown to be greater than that for the less massive one.

-\acknowledgments{The author was supported by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Education, NRF-2019R1I1A1A01058449.}
+\acknowledgments{The author would like to thank the anonymous referee for helpful comments.
+He was supported by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Education, NRF-2019R1I1A1A01058449.}